Things to consider before adopting a parrot

 - Most people don’t realize that parrots are messy.
 You’ll be spending time cleaning his cage, around his cage, his play area, and any other areas of the house where he may play.

-- A parrot requires a very complex and varied diet of pellets, fruits, vegetables, nuts and seeds, which you’ll need to prepare every day.
+- A parrot requires a very complex and varied diet of pellets and vegetables, which may be costly and time-consuming to prepare.

 - You’ll need to parrot-proof your house, both for the safety of your parrot and also to prevent damage done by the parrot.
 Many common household products and items may be hazardous to your bird.